illBeRoy/concurrentp/README.md

 ```

 ### Queue
 The Queue object is used as rollback guard: it makes sure that results of recent instances of an operation cannot be overwritten by earlier ones.
-This is extremely useful in cases where one operation comes instead of another, but the other completed first, which can lead to a outdated result overriden the most recent one.
+This is extremely useful in cases where one operation comes instead of another, but the other completed first, which can lead to a outdated result overwritting the most recent one.

-The Queue provides you with a "ticket" system.
+The Queue provides you with a "tickets" system.
 Whenever you want to use a queue, acquire a ticket, and then go on and perform an async operation.
 When it's done, check if your ticket is still up to date - and if it is, it means it is safe for you to carry on and no rollback will occure.

 The Queue object prevents rollbacks, but it **does not** prevent older promises from resolving, if they were the most recent ones to do so.